rick-r/marriage-figaro-norway/captions.md

 Esaminate il loco ...
 pensate al traditor.

-    here I am your feet my lady, with a heat full of jealous fire, think of your treacherous husband...
+    Here I am your feet my lady, with a heat full of jealous fire, think of your treacherous husband...

 SUSANNA: